kieranwheatley/ISAD157/README.md

 Current Uses
 ------------

-*Viewing a list of all users within Users table *Viewing all Educational Institutes within the Education table (There are both displayed within datagrids)
+-   Viewing a list of all users within Users table
+-   Viewing all Educational Institutes within the Education table

+(These are both displayed within datagrids)